krb5/krb5/doc/plugindev/kdcpreauth.rst

 be included in the issued ticket using the ``add_auth_indicator`` callback (new in release 1.14).

+A module can generate state information to be included with the next client request using the ``set_cookie`` callback (new in release 1.14).
+On the next request, the module can read this state information using the ``get_cookie`` callback.
+Cookie information is encrypted, timestamped, and transmitted to the client in a ``PA-FX-COOKIE`` pa-data item.
+Older clients may not support cookies and therefore may not transmit the cookie in the next request; in this case, ``get_cookie`` will not yield the saved information.

+If a module implements a mechanism which requires multiple round trips, its **verify** method can respond with the code ``KRB5KDC_ERR_MORE_PREAUTH_DATA_REQUIRED`` and a list of pa-data in the *e_data* parameter to be processed by the client.

 The **edata** and **verify** methods can be implemented asynchronously.
 Because of this, they do not return values directly to the caller, but must instead invoke responder functions with their